Neoteroi/BlackSheep-Docs/docs/settings.md

 def custom_loads(value):
     """
-    This function is responsible of parsing JSON into instances of objects.
+    This function is responsible for parsing JSON into instances of objects.
     """

 def custom_dumps(value):
     """
-    This function is responsible of creating JSON representations of objects.
+    This function is responsible for creating JSON representations of objects.
     """